Tool · Cancellation strategy

 • Distance score (70% weight).
 Full credit within 5 miles (typical instructor lesson radius), linear decay to zero at 30 miles.
 Beyond 30 miles, distance contributes nothing.

 • Volume score (30% weight).
-Estimated weekly cancellations = annual tests / 52 * 10% (UK national cancel rate from NAO 2024).
-Normalised against the UK distribution (median ~5/wk, p99 ~50/wk).
+Estimated weekly cancellations = annual tests / 52 * an assumed ~10% cancellation rate.
+This is a rough modelling assumption for ranking, not an official DVSA figure (the DVSA does not publish per-centre cancellation data).
+Normalised against the model distribution (median ~5/wk, p99 ~50/wk).

 • Combined total out of 100.
 Shown on each result card.
 A score over 70 is a strong match for your location, 40 to 70 is workable, under 40 is the best available given a remote location.